Ammarsyed91/F20PA/Preprocessing/README.md

 Lists the required Python packages for the project.
 Running the Application

-Once you have configured your paths and installed the dependencies, run the pipeline with: python main.py
+Once you have configured your paths and installed the dependencies, you can run the pipeline by executing: python main.py
 This command will:
 Set up logging (with output to both the console and a rotating log file).